 Warning: Kodi should only be used for content to which you have the legal right to access.
 Neither the Kodi Foundation nor Comparitech advocates the use of Kodi for piracy.

-VPNs encrypt your network traffic so that it cannot be read by any outside observer.
-This prevents most types of Man-in-the-Middle (MitM) attacks and also stops your ISP from selling your browsing habits.
-Also, because your ISP can’t see what you’re doing, they can’t use your activities to justify throttling your network speeds.
+Virtual Private Networks (VPNs) encrypt your network traffic so that it cannot be read by any outside observer.
+This prevents most types of Man-in-the-Middle attacks and also stops your ISP from selling details of your browsing habits.
+Further, because your ISP can’t see what you’re doing, they can’t use your activities to justify throttling your network speeds.

 What causes the “Failed to install a dependency” error?